The Impact Factor: Sharing a Black Past

 Expanding Partnership Reach

-In addition to the engaged learning partnership with Dr. Ferguson’s undergraduate class, GBHS also worked with the University’s Student Life and the Guelph Black Student Association to organize a number of events.
+In addition to the engaged learning partnership with Dr. Ferguson’s undergraduate class, GBHS also worked with the University’s Student Life, the Guelph Black Student Association and the Art Gallery of Guelph to organize a number of events.
 Significantly, they collaborated to bring Camille Turner’s interactive art installation, the Afronautic Research Lab, to campus.
-This installation encourages participants to interact with archives of anti-Black racism and slavery from Guelph and Canada under the watchful gaze of “Afronauts” who have arrived from the future.
+This installation encouraged participants to interact with archives of anti-Black racism and slavery from Guelph and Canada under the watchful gaze of “Afronauts” who have arrived from the future.

 An engaged learning partnership was also formed between GBHS and Dr. Saba Safdar’s Social Psychology class.
-Artist and core team member of Black Lives Matter, Syrus Marcus Ware, provided an engaging talk that brought to life the themes of the Critical Mass Exhibit – an art exhibit brought to campus by GBHS, Student Life and the Black Student’s Union – and put these in conversation with issues around racial discrimination and biases being discussed in the class.
+Artist and core team member of Black Lives Matter, Syrus Marcus Ware, provided an engaging talk that brought to life the themes of the Critical Mass Exhibit – an art exhibit presented by GBHS, the Art Gallery of Guelph, Student Life and the Black Student’s Union – and put these in conversation with issues around racial discrimination and biases being discussed in the class.
 This lecture co-created a rich dialogue around racism and enabled students to engage with the artist’s lived experiences and the community knowledge coming out of the Black Lives Matter movement.
 It also created space for difficult conversations to occur and enhanced learning beyond the textbook, bringing learning to life.

 The Overall Impact